Saturday November 23rd near Matlock in Derbyshire. 9.30am to 4.30pm. Only two places still available.

-See below for more details of each course.
-Places cost £85.00 each (not including lunch), and there will be a maximum of only 6 people on each course.
-Please contact us if you would like a booking form, or if you require further information about any of our courses.
+Please contact us if you would like a booking form, or if you require further information about any of our other courses.

-As this is Part 2 of our beginners’ digital photography courses, it is assumed that you are already familiar with your camera’s basic controls and the things which are covered on Part 1 of our courses for beginners – how to read histograms and set correct exposure, how to set focus and generally how to use your camera in other than “auto” mode.
-So if you are not sure how to do those things, it would be advisable to come on one of our Beginners’ Digital Photography (Part 1) courses first.
-You can see more details of exactly what is covered on our photography courses for beginners here, or contact us for advice on which course would be most suitable for you.
+As this is Part 2 of our beginners’ digital photography courses, you will get a lot more from the course if you are already familiar with your camera’s basic controls and the things which are covered on our Beginners’ Digital Photography (Part 1) courses – how to read histograms and set correct exposure, how to set focus and generally how to use your camera in other than “auto” mode.
+So if you are not sure how to do those things, you are strongly advised to come on one of our Beginners’ Digital Photography (Part 1) courses first.
+You can see the dates of those courses here, or contact us for advice on which course would be most suitable for you.